-• KN95 Masks (also known as KN95 Respirators): What to Look For requirements just by looking at them.
-At least 60% of the KN95 masks evaluated by NIOSH did not meet the requirements that they claim to meet.
+• KN95 Masks (also known as KN95 Respirators): What to Look For

 KN95 masks are a type of filtering facepiece respirator that are commonly made and used in China.
 KN95 masks can be preferred mask to wear in situations that require prolonged close contact (less than 6 ft, for longer than 15 minutes) with people who do not live in the same household, or for people who are at increased risk for severe illness from COVID-19.